chelseavalentine/Courses/README.md

-# Intro-to-CS
+# Introduction to Computer Science: Java

-Introduction to Computer Science Java programming assignments
+Assignments won't be public until a while after the assignment was due, due to class honor guidelines.